How to Pay Fewer Taxes When Selling a Business in California

 The amount of money you received for your shares is subtracted from the selling price to determine your basis in the business.
 Your basis in a company is how much you have put into it.
 For stock sales, the maximum exclusion is $250,000, and for cash sales, it’s $500,000.

 If you use the rollover exclusion technique, you may save a significant amount of money on taxes.
 However, there are a few things to consider.
 To begin with, you must acquire a comparable firm within two years using the funds from the sale.
-Second, you cannot have taken any distributions from the company in the five years leading up to the sale.
+Second, you cannot have received any distributions from the company in the five years preceding the sale.

 If you fulfill these conditions, the rollover exclusion method can be a valuable alternative to minimize your tax burden on a business sale.
 Contact your tax professional to determine whether it’s the best option for you.